Analysis of Conditional Randomisation and Permutation schemes with application to conditional independence testing: Numerical experiments

 In Figure \ref{fig:histogram} histograms of $p_{ci}(x, y, z)$ for the considered models are shown.
-Although all $2^{s+2}=64$ probabilities $p(x,y,z)$ are larger than 0 in all models, some probabilities may be very close to 0 (as it happens in \textbf{'XZ to Y'} model).
+Although all $2^{s+2}=64$ probabilities $p(x,y,z)$ are larger than 0 in all the models, some probabilities may be very close to 0 (as it happens in \textbf{'XZ to Y'} model).
 For model {\bf XOR} all triples are equally likely and thus for all $(x,y,z)$ $p_{ci}(x, y, z)=1/2^6=0.015625$.
 If there are many values of $p_{ci}(x, y, z)$ that are close to $0$, the probability of obtaining a sample without some triples $(x,y,z)$ for which $p_{ci}(x, y, z) > 0$ is high.
-In particular this happens in \textbf{'XZ to Y'} model.
-In Table \ref{table_pmin} we provide the values of sample sizes corresponding to changing {\tt frac} as well as the value of $np_{min}$, where $p_{min}$ is the minimal value of probability mass function.
+In particular, this happens in \textbf{'XZ to Y'} model.
+In the following the performance of the procedures is studied with respect to the parameter $\texttt{frac}=n/2^{s+2}$ instead of sample size $n$.
+As the number of unique values of triples $(x,y,z)$ equals $2^{s+2}$, thus \texttt{frac} is the average number of observations per cell in the uniform case and roughly corresponds to this index for a general binary discrete distribution.\\ In Table \ref{table_pmin} we provide the values of sample sizes corresponding to changing {\tt frac} as well as the value of $np_{min}$ for $s=4$, where $p_{min}$ is the minimal value of either probability mass function $p(x,y,z)$ or $p_{ci}(x,y,z)$.
+As $np_{min}$ is the expected value of observations for the least likely triple it indicates that occurrence of empty cells is typical for {\tt frac} as large as 20.